terotests/robowatch/README.md

 # Robowatch

-Configurable filesystem observer.
+Configurable filesystem observer and script runner.

-- Listens to changes to the filesystem
+- Listens to changes to the filesystem and runs scripts based on events defined in `Robo` -file
-- Runs shell commands based on the changed files
+- Multiple files and directory trees can be followed
+- Ignore pattern `!something`
+- Events can be delayed using `bounce`
-- Can reload it's own configuration dynamically
+- Configuration changes are loaded dynamically

 You can use it to create local build pipelines, automatic test runs etc.